szabobd/wanderer/README.md

 ## Notes
 There are some errors in the game:
 - when the system renders two enemies on the same tile, they cannot be killed, and their HP will go below zero
-- when the hero is killed, he is still able to move around the maze, but can not level up
+- when the hero levels up, he will not gain any actual health, only his hp capacity grows